cogdog/wp-eventually/README.md

 Install this theme on any self hosted Wordpress site.
 You cannot do this on Wordpress.com, get a real web hosting package.

-You can download a ZIP file of this theme via the green **Code*" button above (the Download Zip option) or directly `wp-eventually-master.zip`.
+You can download a ZIP file of this theme via the green **Code*" button above (use the Download Zip option).

 The zip can be uploaded directly to your site via **Themes** in the Wordpress dashboard, then **Add Theme** and finally **Upload Theme**.
 If you run into size upload limits or just prefer going old school like me, unzip the package and ftp the entire folder into your `wp-content/themes` directory.